FraneCal/moj-posao-scraper/README.md

 python scraper.py
 ```

 3. **Check Results**: The script will print updates to the console.
-New jobs will be added to the `jobs.xlsx file`, and you will receive an email notification with details of the new job listings.
+New jobs will be added to the `jobs.xlsx` file, and you will receive an email notification with details of the new job listings.

 ## Code Explanation